 The UE is not expected to decode a PDSCH scheduled in the primary cell with C-RNTI and another PDSCH scheduled in the primary cell with CS-RNTI if the PDSCHs partially or fully overlap in time.

 The UE is not expected to decode a PDSCH scheduled with C-RNTI or CS-RNTI if another PDSCH in the same cell scheduled with RA-RNTI partially or fully overlap in time.

+The UE in RRC Idle mode shall be able to decode two PDSCHs each scheduled with SI-RNTI, P-RNTI, RA-RNTI or TC-RNTI, with the two PDSCHs partially or fully overlapping in time in non-overlapping PRBs.

-On a frequency range 1 cell, the UE is not expected to decode a PDSCH scheduled with C-RNTI or CS-RNTI if in the same cell, during a process of P-RNTI triggered SI acquisition, another PDSCH with a TBS > 2216 bits scheduled with SI-RNTI partially or fully overlap in time.
+On a frequency range 1 cell, the UE shall be able to decode a PDSCH scheduled with C-RNTI or CS-RNTI and during a process of P-RNTI triggered SI acquisition, another PDSCH scheduled with SI-RNTI that partially or fully overlap in time in non-overlapping PRBs.

-On a frequency range 2 cell, the UE is not expected to decode a PDSCH scheduled with C-RNTI or CS-RNTI if in the same cell, during a process of P-RNTI triggered SI acquisition, another PDSCH scheduled with SI-RNTI partially or fully overlap in time.
+On a frequency range 2 cell, the UE is not expected to decode a PDSCH scheduled with C-RNTI or CS-RNTI if in the same cell, during a process of P-RNTI triggered SI acquisition, another PDSCH scheduled with SI-RNTI partially or fully overlap in time in non-overlapping PRBs.

 The UE is expected to decode a PDSCH scheduled with C-RNTI or CS-RNTI during a process of autonomous SI acquisition.

+If the UE is configured by higher layers to decode a PDCCH with its CRC scrambled by a CS-RNTI, the UE shall receive PDSCH transmissions without corresponding PDCCH transmissions using the higher-layer-provided PDSCH configuration for those PDSCHs.

 5.1.1 Transmission schemes